cs573-19s/04-MultipleViews/README.md

 - Plotting a multiline chart with such a large number of lines on one plot. and still make it possible for the user to select individual paths and easily recognize which country they belong to.

 - Arranging all the different elements on the screen, so each svg can sit on top of an indivdual div, makign it easier to resize elements.

+- Adding labels to each element on the screen makes it easier for the user to see a particular value by hovering over with the mouse.
+This is also very convenient, because it indicates the user whether or not the pointer is on the object and can be clicked.
+This makes the whole interaction more intuitive.